Follows is a list of things we want you to know (in no particular order):

 vineyards less than 40 miles from Seattle.
 Yet there

-are about a hundred wineries located in the PS AVA...
+are hundreds of wineries located in the PS AVA...

 - Until 2011, Perennial and BIVW were the only wineries